How coronavirus is affecting Brazil

 However, it is also one of the most unequal nations in the world and over 50 million Brazilians live in poverty.
 In recent years, the Brazilian government has made drastic cuts to health, education and housing that are affecting the poorest most of all.

 Now, legal protection of human rights and the environment are being further undone while Brazil suffers from the coronavirus crisis.
-Brazil has over one million confirmed cases of coronavirus, making it the country with the second largest number of infections in the world.
+The second wave of Covid-19 cases is now outstripping the first wave.
+So far, there have been almost 8.5 million confirmed cases and over 500,000 deaths.

 What was the situation in Brazil before coronavirus hit?